 The Soundtrack is performed by two, very different, legends of the drumming world.
 First up is Mickey Hart, the drummer from the Grateful Dead.
-Lending a hand to the less well known but insanly talented Zakir Hussain using the highly tribal sounding Tabla Drums.
+Lending a hand to the less well-known but insanely talented Zakir Hussain using the highly tribal-sounding Tabla Drums.
 This is not the first time the duo had worked together, having released tracks from the album Planet Drum.
 Zakir has also created songs for many films including apocalypse now.
 The eerie and haunting drumming soundtrack massively enhances the show!

 Have Your Say

 Have you visited the Volcano at the Mirage?
 How did you find the Show?
 Where did you view the show from and how big were the crowds?
 If you have something to share about the Mirage Volcano please fire away in the comments and again any questions just leave a comment.